 >

 Reflection on STEM careers

-After watching the videos showcasing STEM careers, a research project guide is available for students to choose and research a particular person’s contribution to their field.
+Choose and research a particular person’s contribution to their field.

 Make a pitch to name the next Tunnel Boring Machine (TBM)

-With research templates to suit different research styles, use these to research a woman in STEM and make a pitch to have a Tunnel Boring Machine named after them!
+With research templates to suit different research styles, use these to research a woman in STEM and make a pitch to have a hypothetical Tunnel Boring Machine named after them!

 To learn more about our TBMs you can view the Going Underground resource.

-Back to Snowy STEM Academy
+Back to all resources from Snowy STEM Academy

+>